Quantized Noncommutative Riemann Manifolds and Stochastic Processes: The theoretical foundations of the square root of Brownian motion: Monte Carlo study

 A Wick rotation, $t\rightarrow -it$, turns it into a heat kernel giving immediately

 Given the phases and modules computed by our set of samples, this can be easily expressed using them.
 The result is given in Fig.~\ref{fig:fig2}.

 One sees that one gets a perfect normal distribution in both the cases as it should.
 We just note that, in our case, the Schr\"odinger kernel has its center shifted, in agreement with our expectations.

 In Fig.~\ref{fig:fig3}, we show the distributions of the averages and the variances of the square root of the Wiener process.
-In table~\ref{tab:tab1}, we report the values of their means, variances and diffusion coefficients.